roboogle/gtkmvc3/gtkmvco/docs/quickstart/source/index.rst

 Good reading so far?
-If you are interested, you can download and install **gtkmvc**, see the examples provided along with it, read the User Manual, read the Tutorial, subscribe to the project mailing list, send feedback to the user, etc.
+If you are interested, you can download and install **gtkmvc**, see the examples provided along with it, read the User Manual, read the Tutorial, subscribe to the project mailing list, send feedback to the user, and - most of all - *start using it*!